betesh/hebcal/README.md

 1. Open index.html in a browser.
 You should see a lot of green text saying that tests passed.
 If not, javascript may not be enabled in your browser.
 Scroll down to the bottom and verify that the summary says all tests passed.

 ### To Use
+1. Include the javascript source file in your HTML page

+ 1. If using Ruby On Rails, you can declare `//= require hebcal` at the top of a javascript or coffeescript file
+ 1. To include the script explicitly in an html file,

+     `<script src="app/assets/javascripts/hebcal/passover.js" type="text/javascript"></script>`

 1. All date formats are YYYY-mm-dd, where month is index from 1 (i.e. 1 == January, not the usual javascript index of 0 == January!) and YYYY is the Gregorian year.

     3- and 4-digit years are supported, so the domain of valid years is 100-9999.
 For years before the Gregorian transition (1582), the transition is ignored and the proleptic Gregorian calendar is used.